ChimeHQ/Meter/README.md

 ### MXMetricManager and Diagnostics Polyfill

-MetricKit's crash reporting facilities will require iOS 14, and isn't supported at all for tvOS, watchOS, or macOS.
+MetricKit's crash reporting facilities require iOS 14, and isn't supported at all for tvOS, watchOS, or macOS.
 You may want to start moving towards using it as a standard interface between your app and whatever system consumes the data.
 Meter offers an API that's very similar to MetricKit's `MXMetricManager` to help do just that.

-This makes it easier to support the full capabilities when available, and gracefully degrade when they aren't.
-It will still be up to you to translate other sources of crash data.
-But, it can be nice to have a uniform interface to whatever backend system you are using to consume the reports.
-And, as you move towards an iOS 14 minimum, and as (hopefully) Apple starts supporting MetricKit on more platforms, its easier to pull out the legacy code.

 ```swift
 // adding a subscriber